Consider what happens to the water we use inside the home. Once down the drain... ;

 ...the water is piped to the local wastewater treatment plant where it undergoes treatment to meet state standards for disposal or reclaimed and stored for reuse;

-Urban uses such as toilet flushing, car washing, dust control and aesthetic purposes (i.e. decorative lakes, ponds and fountains);
+Urban uses such as landscape irrigation, car washing, dust control and aesthetic purposes (i.e. decorative lakes, ponds and fountains);

 Industrial uses including plant wash down, processing water and cooling water purposes;

 Agricultural uses such as irrigation of edible food crops such as, citrus, corn and soybeans; other crops such as, pasture lands, grasslands and other feed and fodder crops; and irrigation at nurseries;

 Recharging ground water with the use of rapid infiltration basins (percolation ponds), absorption fields and aquifer recharge techniques;

 Irrigation of golf courses, parks, residential properties, highway medians and other landscaped areas.